 It’s a pandemic that is a horror story in itself that this generation can talk about to the upcoming ones.

-Global economy largely shut, humanity walled off, and the number of people affected on the rise every single day.
+The global economy was largely shut, humanity walled off, and the number of people affected was on the rise every single day.

 But life as we know it can’t be quarantined indefinitely, right?
 We need our groceries, we need to go and see a dentist when we get a toothache, and we perhaps need a walk in the park too!